NBN Timeline

 355,000 (5%) households have been passed, but 245,000 of them were without agreements.

-Very awkward roll out, slow, expensive.
+Very awkward roll out, slow, expensive, note fibre optic is more fragile than copper.

 2014 250,000 users, the network increasing by 140,000 from 2013